hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 AU PS Condition|Condition.onsetDateTime
 DiagnosticReport (IPS)|DiagnosticReport.effectiveDateTime
 AU PS Immunization|Immunization.occurrenceDateTime
+AU PS MedicationStatement|MedicationStatement.effectiveDateTime
-AU PS Observation Results - Radiology (IPS)|Observation.effectiveDateTime AU PS MedicationStatement|MedicationStatement.effectiveDateTime AU PS Pathology Result Observation|Observation.effectiveDateTime AU PS Procedure|Procedure.performedDateTime
+AU PS Observation Results - Radiology (IPS)|Observation.effectiveDateTime AU PS Pathology Result Observation|Observation.effectiveDateTime AU PS Procedure|Procedure.performedDateTime
 {:.grid}

 ##### Must Support - Choice of Identifiers
 A profile may support one or more than one identifier type and will include the supported identifiers in a profile by slicing the element and placing *Must Support* on each identifier slice.
 In such cases:
-- AU PS Producers **SHALL** correctly populate the element with identifiers from any supported identifier type where the identifier is known.
+- AU PS Producers **SHALL** correctly populate the element with identifiers from at least one supported identifier type where the identifier is known.
 - AU PS Consumers **SHALL** consume resources if the element is present and containing any identifier type allowed by the element definition, and **SHOULD** display the value of each populated identifier when presenting the data from the resource to a human user.

 The table below provides a list of AU PS profile elements that allow multiple identifier types.